 When I was a teacher, I wrote our daily schedule on the white board every morning.
 Not only did the schedule remind me what I needed to do during the day, but it was also the first thing the children looked for when they entered the classroom.

-Believe it or not, children love routine.
-It makes them feel secure.
-Routines give structure to the day and they cut down on behavioral issues because children know what is expected of them and when.
+Believe it or not, children love routines.
+Routines make them feel secure.
+Routines give structure to the day.
+And, best of all, they help cut down on behavior issues because children know what is expected of them.
 In my class, the activities changed, but the order mostly stayed the same.

 When my son entered the terrible two’s, I soon realized I needed routines at home, too.
 I’d already established my own morning, afternoon, and evening routines.
-After all, I had to write down everything because my mommy brain couldn’t remember details anymore.
+When I became a mother, I had to write down everything because I could no longer remember details.
 So, I decided to create a morning, afternoon, and evening routine for my son.
 These routines soon helped us get out of the house faster, they helped me establish good habits for my son (earlier bed time and regular story time, anyone?), and they cut down on his tantrums.

 If you’d like to read more about how a morning routine helped me get a stubborn toddler out of the house in the morning, check out this post: Win the Morning, Win the Day